-Further meetings can be put in place to determine whether a child might benefit from Additional Interventions (Wave 2 - Provision Map).
-During this step, the team around the child (including teachers, Head of Learning Support, the child and their family) will meet and agree on new interventions, support and expected outcomes.
+the team around the child (including teachers, Head of Learning Support, the child and their family) will meet and agree on new interventions, support and expected outcomes.
 Following this, additional or personalised support should be identified, along with any specific teaching strategies, approaches or resources to be used.
-Our Provision Map shows an example of the range of provision that can be made available to learners throughout the school.
+An entry is made on our SEND register and a pupil profile created and shared with relevent staff.